apooravvyas/Traffic-Signs-Recognition-using-CNN/README.md

 We need to follow the below 4 steps to build our traffic sign classification model:

-Dataset exploration
+1)Dataset exploration

-CNN model building
+2)CNN model building

-Model training and validation
+3)Model training and validation

-Model testing
+4)Model testing